JA Girls Dream Fair

 As William Butler Yeats said, "Educating isn't the filling of a pail, but the lighting of a fire."
 We need to light the fire and inspire our young people to explore the incredible world of STEM.
 We need to encourage young people from all backgrounds to participate in hands-on STEM projects.
 Girls need to hear real life stories from successful women who will inspire them, talk about obstacles they overcame and build their self esteem.
 These are chances to experience life-changing moments of discovery with mentors from the STEM professions.

-The JA Girls Dream Fair will inspire 300 eighth grade girls in the greater Holland area. (priority given to those who qualify for free or reduced lunch and may be first generation college graduates).
+The JA Girls Dream Fair will inspire 300 seventh grade girls in the greater Lansing area. (priority given to those who qualify for free or reduced lunch and may be first generation college graduates).
 In a one day format, JA will introduce these girls to women mentors who work in STEM related fields and show them the exciting possibilities for their future.
 As the research suggests this is key in increasing their pursuit of STEM careers.
 Guided by JA's It's My Future curriculum, girls will investigate, ask questions and be inspired to consider STEM for their future.

 "Junior Achievement has given me a sense of what adults go through with budget issues."